Extended Fractional Chern Insulators Near Half Flux in Twisted Bilayer Graphene Above the Magic Angle: Longitudinal transport

 \section{Longitudinal transport}

-In the sample we study, longitudinal resistivity as a function of carrier density and magnetic field between 14 and 28~T ranges from below our measurement floor of a few ohms within quantum Hall gaps to hundreds of kilohms at band edges and near charge neutrality (Fig.~\ref{fig:megafan}A).
+In our sample, longitudinal resistivity as a function of carrier density and magnetic field between 14 and 28~T ranges from below our measurement floor of a few ohms within quantum Hall gaps to hundreds of kilohms at band edges and near charge neutrality (Fig.~\ref{fig:megafan}A).
 Here, we focus on specific contact pairs within this 20-terminal Hall bar that demonstrated the sharpest low-field transport in Ref.~\cite{Finney2022}.
-For our twist angle of 1.37\textdegree, $\Phi/\Phi_0=1$ occurs at nearly 45~T, so the field range in our measurement corresponds to flux ratios between 0.31 and 0.62.
+For our twist angle of 1.37\textdegree, $\Phi/\Phi_0=1$ occurs at nearly 45~T, so the field range in our high-field measurements corresponds to flux ratios between 0.31 and 0.62.
 We indicate the most prominent \streda lines, $(s,\ t)=(0,\, \pm4)$, which persist without closing down to near-zero field (Fig.~\ref{fig:tlcomp}).

 For comparison, we show the computed Wannier plot in the same field range (Fig.~\ref{fig:megafan}B).
 The computed density of states $dn/d\mu$ should show patterns similar to those seen in resistivity, but we do not directly calculate transport from our model as we did in~\cite{Wang2023} for lower magnetic fields.
-Our model broadly captures the splitting and bending behavior of the Landau levels emitting from half flux and $n/n_s=0$, where open orbits from uniaxial heterostrain and Zeeman splitting play the role of anisotropic hopping and energetic splitting as described in Ref.~\cite{Finney2022}.
-The model predicts a number of prominent gaps that we discuss in Sec.~\ref{sec:main_computation}.
+Our model, which incorporates uniaxial heterostrain, Zeeman effect, and electron-hole asymmetry, broadly matches our experimental observations of splitting and bending behavior of Landau levels emanating from half flux and $n/n_s=0$.
+The model predicts a number of prominent gaps that we discuss in Sec.~\ref{sec:main_computation} together with associated experimental measurements.

-In the supplementary materials we describe other striking phenomena such as Brown-Zak oscillations, symmetry-broken Chern insulating \streda lines with $s=\pm1/2$, $t=\pm3$, and correlated Hofstadter ferromagnets.
+In the Supplement we describe other striking phenomena such as Brown-Zak oscillations, symmetry-broken Chern insulating \streda lines with $(s,t)=(\pm1/2,\pm3$), and correlated Hofstadter ferromagnets.